-TORONTO INTERNATIONAL FILM FESTIVAL 2021 REVIEW!
+NEW TO NETFLIX!
 The attraction for many viewers of The Power of the Dog may be the prospect of seeing Benedict Cumberbatch as another lovable a*****e — this time in cowboy form!
-But what director Jane Campion actually delivers is an anti-western as a searing takedown of toxic masculinity.
+But what writer/director Jane Campion delivers is an anti-western and a searing takedown of toxic masculinity.

 You may think you can map out the rest of The Power of the Dog from there, but rest assured, there are plenty of surprises I won’t spoil.
 This is an anti-Western, but not quite in a way we’ve seen before.
 For a start, it isn’t entirely male-focused.
-To be honest, Kirsten Dunst’s Rose is the weakest of the characters — she’s largely a foil to Cumberbatch’s dominant Phil.
+Rose is the weakest character — she’s essentially a foil to the dominant Phil.
 After the film, I got into a long discussion with a friend about who the protagonist and antagonist were.
 We couldn’t agree because the film departs so thoroughly from narrative convention while at the same time coming to a satisfying and artistically relevant conclusion.

 I’m delighted to see Dunst trying to extend her range into slightly older characters, and she has the bravery to look realistically put-upon and weary here.
 Still, her performance is the weakest in a strong cast.
-Plemons is good, as always, though he disappears in the middle of the film so doesn’t have a huge amount to do.
-Cumberbatch gives a strong performance as a not-so-lovable a*****e, but he’s just such a familiar face that I never quite bought into him as a cowboy.
-Here, the real shining star is Kodi Smit-McPhee as the lanky, seemingly delicate Peter.
-He’s outstanding as a fish out of water and a kid that has to adapt to survive in a place hostile to his sensibilities.
+Plemons is good, as always, though he disappears in the middle, so he doesn’t have much to do.
+Cumberbatch is strong as the not-so-lovable a*****e, but he’s such a familiar face that I never bought him as a cowboy.
+The real shining star is Smit-McPhee as the lanky, seemingly delicate Peter.
+He’s outstanding as a fish out of water who has to adapt to survive in a place hostile to his sensibilities.